FreshCrispyBacon/ADS-2/README.md

 The Nutri-Score is a nutrition label that can be used to define "healthier" food options.
 The Nutri-Score uses a five-color scale (from dark green to red) to classify foods based on their nutritional quality.
 The score takes into account the amount of energy (calories), sugar, saturated fat, sodium, and the presence of fruits, vegetables, nuts, fiber, and protein.
 Foods with a higher Nutri-Score are considered healthier than those with a lower score.
 Food items are scored based on these criteria and assigned a letter grade (A, B, C, D, or E) with A being the healthiest and E being the least healthy.
 This scoring system is a simple and effective way to help consumers make informed choices about the nutritional quality of the food they buy.

+#### 3. What is the effectiveness of the Nutri-Score system in guiding users towards healthier food choices within the Foodboost recommendation system?

+To determine the effectiveness of the Nutri-Score system in guiding users towards healthier food choices within the Foodboost recommendation system, a study should be conducted where participants are asked to use the Foodboost recommendation system for a certain period of time, for example, 6 months.
+The study should also include a control group which does not use the Foodboost recommendation system.

+The study should measure the proportion of food choices made by the participants that have a higher Nutri-Score rating.
+Additionally, the study should measure the nutrient content of the food choices made by the participants, and compare the nutrient content of the food choices made by the participants in the experimental group to those made by the control group.

+It's also important to have a measure of participant's satisfaction with the system, and their perception of the Nutri-Score system in terms of its usefulness and ease of use.

+The results of such a study would provide an indication of the effectiveness of the Nutri-Score system in guiding users towards healthier food choices within the Foodboost recommendation system.